 - Swim laps at the local rec center (great option if your knees are bad like mine)

-- Play a game of soccer with your kids (lots of running and a bonus of laughter)
+- Play a game of soccer with your kids (lots of running and fun!)

 - Spin Class

 The point is to start moving your body and to do it consistently.
 It is not always about feeling motivated, it is about building the discipline to stay consistent.
 It is difficult, but you can do it and so can I!

 Buy Cute and Comfortable Workout Clothes

 Buying some cute new workout clothes always gets me motivated!